Help pets stay safe this fireworks season

 "Every year, we see dogs who go through plate glass or get hit by a car when they escape their fenced yard," she said.
 "With the noise and the lights, they can overreact and don't behave the way you would normally expect."

-The best way to protect your furry friend is by providing them with a safe, comforting space that includes soft, snuggly favorites and activities they find comforting.
+The best way to protect your furry friends is by providing them with a safe, comforting space that includes soft, snuggly favorites and activities they find comforting.

 People are also reading…